 Challenge number Detail of challenge 1 Speech and Language & Vocabulary Early years screening, observations and discussions show that there is an increasing number of children with underdeveloped oral language and vocabulary gaps, some of which were not identified prior to school entry.
-Our baseline assessments on entry to Reception demonstrate that 50% of our disadvantaged pupils arrived with age related expectations in speaking compared to 64% of others in 2021-22.
+Our baseline assessments on entry to Reception demonstrate that 50% of our disadvantaged pupils arrived with age related expectations in speaking compared to 78% of others in 2022-23.
 2 Phonics Assessment data demonstrates that some disadvantaged children attain less well in the Year 1 phonics check, impacting on their development as readers.
 Internal assessment showed that in 2019-20 57% of our disadvantaged pupils achieved age-related expectations compared to 78% of others.
 Due to a change in the way phonics was delivered (whole class letters and sounds) assessment data showed that in 2020-21, 75% of our disadvantaged children achieved age related expectations compared to 60% of others.
 However, pandemic related school closures had an impact and some children need intervention.
 A new phonics scheme (Jolly Phonics) incorporates this.
-In 2021- 22, there was a 63% pass rate for disadvantaged children compared to 67% of others.
+In 2021-22, there was a 63% pass rate for disadvantaged children compared to 67% of others.
+In 2022-23 the pass rate for disadvantaged children was 60% compared to 67% of others.
 3 COVID (2019 - 21) Our assessments, observations and discussions with families show that many of our disadvantaged pupils' education has been disproportionately impacted by partial school closures.
 These findings are backed up by a number of national studies on partial school closures. (https://educationendowmentfoundation.org.uk/guidance-for-teachers/covid-19-resources/best-evidence-on-impact-of-covid-19-on-pupil-attainment) 4 Social Emotional & Mental Health (SEMH) Our assessments, discussions and observations have identified social, emotional and self-confidence difficulties for some of our disadvantaged pupils.
 Aspirations amongst some of our disadvantaged pupils is low.
-Within our school, 76 pupils are identified as needing additional support with social and emotional needs, with 32 (KDi) currently receiving small group or 1:1 intervention.
-28 families have identified themselves as needing food support during school holiday periods (19 are Pupil Premium), supported via The McCarthy Dixon Foundation.
+Within our school, 76 pupils were identified as needing additional support with social and emotional needs, with 32 receiving small group or 1:1 intervention in 2022/23.
+This has increased in 2023/24 to 81 children needing additional support with social and emotional needs, and 49 currently receiving small group or 1:1 intervention.
+We have had a significant increase in the number of families who have identified themselves as needing food support during school holiday periods this year, 59 (20 PP) up from 28 (19 PP) previously, supported via The

+McCarthy Dixon Foundation.
 We supported 7 families on a weekly basis during 2021-22.
-However, with the current cost of living crisis this has increased to 20 (September 2022), supported, in part, via the Gospel Church.
+However, with the current cost of living crisis this increased to 20 (September 2022), supported, in part, via the Gospel Hall congregation.
 5 Attendance & Punctuality Our analysis shows some disadvantaged pupils and families need additional support to secure and sustain better attendance and punctuality.
 Whole school attendance is good.
 There is an attendance gap between disadvantaged children and non-disadvantaged children.
-However, this gap has been reducing since 2019/20.
+However, the overall trend for this gap is reducing.
 Our analysis shows that the attendance gap for our disadvantaged pupils compared to non-disadvantaged pupils was 8.27% for the academic year 2019-20; 5.99% for 2020-21, and reducing to 3.09% in 2021-22.
+In 2022-23 it increased slightly to 3.29%.
+6 Writing (New 2023-24) Our analysis shows that in 2022-23 at KS1 we achieved 42% expected standard compared to National figures of 60%.
+At KS2 we achieved 57% compared to national of 71%.
+National Disadvantaged data was not available at the time of writing and will be added as soon as available.